morko/haxroomie/packages/haxroomie-cli/README.md

 **Installation script is tested only on Ubuntu 18.04 but it should work on Debian based distributions.
 Use at your own risk!**

+The installation script

+- creates `an user` for running haxroomie-cli (default: `haxroomie`)
+- installs `Node.js` (with nvm)
-The installation script `creates an user` for running haxroomie-cli, installs `Node.js` (with nvm), `dependencies for chromium browser` and `screen` to keep haxroomie-cli running when not connected to the server.
+- installs `dependencies for chromium browser` and
+- installs `tmux` to keep haxroomie-cli running when not connected to the server
+- creates a `startup script` that automatically switches to the haxroomie user and starts/resumes haxroomie-cli in a `tmux` session.

 Run the installation script as root or with sudo.